Engee documentation

 Yes

-# Current vector in RMS, i — vector of effective values of current VAC
+# Current vector in RMS, i — vector of effective values of the VAC current

 Details

-The vector of effective values of the SAC current.
+The vector of the effective values of the VAC current.

 Dependencies

-To use this parameter, set the parameters to Magnetization inductance parameterized by value Voltage versus current characteristic.
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Voltage versus current characteristic.

 Units